apache/cordova-docs/docs/en/edge/guide/overview/index.md

 2. Native Platform Dev
 The second workflow is called the "Native Platform Dev" workflow.
-It should be used you want to focus on building an application for a single platform and are interested in changing the lower level platform details.
-While you can still build a hybrid application on multiple platforms using this workflow, it will be more difficult there are no tools that abstract away the build steps for you.
+It should be used when you want to focus on building an application for a single platform and are interested in changing the lower level platform details.
+While you can still build a hybrid application on multiple platforms using this workflow, it will be more difficult because there are no tools that abstract away the build steps for you.
 For example, you will have to use Plugman to install the same plugin multiple times, once for each platform that you want to support.
-The benifit to using this "Native Platform Dev" workflow is that it gives you access to the lower level /bin/ scripts to build and test the application, so if you are hacking on the native side of things, this workflow is the most efficient way to test your changes.
+The benefit to using this "Native Platform Dev" workflow is that it gives you access to the lower level /bin/ scripts to build and test the application, so if you are hacking on the native side of things, this workflow is the most efficient way to test your changes.
 This workflow will also be used if you want to use the CordovaWebView as a small part in a larger native